assemnabill/EgelI/README.md

 	 -a, --random=       	 enable random sequencing when detecting from test folder.
 				 This is set to False by default.

+	 -x, --test-scores==     Generate report on average detection scores of labels in test files.

+	 -v, --verbose=       	 Enable more detailed output.
 ```

 ## Add new Pretrained Model